How to Design an Organisation to Respond to the Needs of the Customer

 Finance Organisational Model – Step 3: Determine Automation

 This step is mainly about understanding which activities will be executed by a machine and a human.
-Here you want to ensure you have fully exploited the functionality of the existing or new technology.
-Again, our post on the Essential Ladder of Implementation can help you here.
+Here, you want to ensure you have fully exploited the functionality of the existing or new technology.
+The ‘Essential Ladder of Implementation’ tool can help you do this effectively.
+It provides a step-by-step guide to implementing automation in your processes, from basic to advanced levels.
+Our post on this can offer more insights.

 Finance Organisational Model – Step 4: Assess Process Risk and Design the Controls

 Process risk is a topic in its own right, so we will not delve into it here.
 However, it is an important topic, so we plan to feature this in an upcoming blog.
-You might also be interested in our Circle of Control on our Governance page.

 Finance Organisational Model – Step 5: Design Process Roles